 Following a Collective Worship on Creation, the School Council asked to hold an Environment Week where they could organise a range of activities to care for our planet.
-This has been planned in for the Autumn Term 2019 with the new school council taking on the planning for the week.
-Activities will range from creating bug hotels and recycling their packed lunch waste to holding a no-paper day.
+This took place in the Autumn Term 2019 with the new school council taking on the planning for the week.
+Activities ranged from creating bug hotels and recycling their packed lunch waste to holding a no-paper day.

-We are also lucky to have some informative workshops planned in to help us all learn more about what we can do to care for our environment:
+We were also lucky to have some informative workshops planned in to help us all learn more about what we can do to care for our environment:

-- East Cambs will run a Waste and Recycling workshop for Key Stage 2 where they will find out more about recycling and waste, what it is, how much we produce and what happens to it
+- East Cambs ran a Waste and Recycling workshop for Key Stage 2 where they found out more about recycling and waste, what it is, how much we produce and what happens to it

-- Anglian Water will run a workshop to raise awareness about why it is important to save water.
+- Anglian Water ran a workshop to raise awareness about why it is important to save water.

-In the run up to Environment Week, the School Council are also challenging our Fordham families with the following:
+In the run up to Environment Week, the School Council also challenged our Fordham families with the following:

 What can you do to save water?

 What can you reduce?

 What can you recycle?

 Last Autumn, we fundraised for the Toilet Twinning charity.
 One of our school council members was keen to support this charity by raising money to twin our toilet to enable people living in poor communities to have clean water, basic sanitation and to learn more about hygiene education.
 We had Madeleine from the charity to come and speak to the whole school about what this charity do.
 We held a charity day and raised £332.
 The school council then researched and chose the location for their toilets and chose to build a toilet block in Uganda and a household latrine in Malawi.